Looking for student discounts on footwear?

 - You may not have been into a Clark’s store since you were a child (remember their foot-measuring machines for school shoes?!) but their adult range is notable for both their quality workmanship in manufacture and classic styling.
 Clark’s shoes last for many years and are versatile enough to be worn with outfits of all types.
 They offer a 15% student discount on full-price shoes.

-- For multi-brand footwear purchases, Schuh are pretty much unbeaten.
+- For multi-brand footwear purchases, Schuh is pretty much unbeaten.
 As with the trainer retailers above, it’s always worth checking here to see what offers are on there if not through the brands direct.
 Schuh have a 10% student discount!

 - Real bargain hunters will long have checked over the shelves in TK Maxx, but unfortunately, they don’t have a student discount.
 That said, you don’t need a student discount for their clearance page – where it’s common to find up to 60% off